 Stephen couldn’t believe his luck.
 Not shot, a woman with a pretty laugh, and she lived this close to his father’s house?
 Maybe things were turning around.
 Maybe the rest of his time here in Catoctin Creek would be enjoyable, after all.

-Order Sunset at Catoctin Creek on Kindle for $2.99.
+Order Sunset at Catoctin Creek on Kindle.
 You can also read for free with Kindle Unlimited, or order your copy in lovely paperback!